 This same concept applies inside the company, where we value individuality and encourage our colleagues to be themselves.
-However, we must acknowledge that the outdoor industry and outdoor recreation has not traditionally been accessible or readily available to everyone, especially people of color.
-As a 109-year-old company at the center of the outdoor retail industry, we have a responsibility to use our voice, our platform, and our resources to help.
+However, we must acknowledge that the outdoor industry and outdoor recreation has not traditionally been accessible or readily available to everyone.
+As a 110-year-old company at the center of the outdoor retail industry, we have a responsibility to use our voice, our platform, and our resources to help.

-- We have also committed to working with freelance talent and external agencies led by or inclusive of under-represented groups specifically BIPOC, women and LGBTQ+.
+- We have also committed to working with freelance talent and external agencies led by or inclusive of underrepresented groups specifically BIPOC, women, and LGBTQ+.

 Through Outdoor Access we want to help as many people as possible experience the restorative power of the outdoors.

-- Out There Adventures with a donation from our Pride Collection
+- Supported Out There Adventures with a donation from our Pride Collection

 Until all of our employees, customers, influencers and content creators are able to safely experience the value of time spent outside, we will continue to amplify broader perspectives through our social channels, marketing and products.

 - We are leveraging our L.L.Bean social media channels to amplify diverse voices and perspectives about the importance of time outside as well as equal outdoor access and body positivity.

 - Our marketing organization continues to expand product and imagery to focus on including more diverse body types and shifting imagery to include more historically underrepresented groups.